nblumoe/nblumoe.github.com/_posts/2012-07-05-angularjs-send-auth-token-with-every--request.md

 This article shows, how to solve this.
 First we define our resource, consuming a RESTful API, without using an authentication.
 Afterwards we create a wrapper to send the auth token with every request.
-This allows consumption of an API with an exchangable auth token.
+This allows consumption of an API with an exchangeable auth token.

 [angularjs]: http://angularjs.org/
 [angularjs-resource]: http://docs.angularjs.org/api/ngResource.$resource